Pikisaari Bollards for darkness‑sensitive lighting

 aicci-bollars-at-pikisaari-pathway-in-summer-lights-onaicci-bollars-at-pikisaari-pathway-in-summer-lights-on

-The bollards are designed for long‑term sustainability.
-Their modular construction allows all key components to be accessed, opened, and maintained, ensuring serviceability, upgradability, and an extended product lifetime.
+Designed for long‑term use, the bollards feature a modular construction that allows all key components to be easily accessed, opened, and maintained.
+This ensures high serviceability, future upgradability, and a significantly extended product lifetime.

 AICCI PPL T1